wp-plugins/addthis/readme.txt

 = 1.6.0 =
 * Added <a href="http://addthis.com/toolbox">toolbox</a> support
+* Added WPMU support
-For WP 2.7+ only:
+* For WP 2.7+ only:
- * Added support for displaying sharing analytics to WordPress dashboard
+ * Added support for displaying basic sharing metrics in the WordPress dashboard
+ * Updated settings management to use nonces